 - a.
-If you have a USB keyboard installed on your computer, turn on the computer and then press F1 until the IBM Setup Utility menu displays. - b.
-If a user password or an administrator password has been set, the configuration settings in the IBM Setup Utility program menu cannot be changed without a password.
+If you have a USB keyboard installed on your computer and the Setup Utility does not display using this method, turn on the computer, then immediately press and release the F1 key repeatedly until the Setup Utility displays. - b.
+If a user password or an administrator password has been set, the Setup Utility program menu is not displayed until you type your password.
 See "Using passwords" for more information.

-The IBM Setup Utility might start automatically when POST detects that hardware has been removed or new hardware has been installed in your computer.
+The Setup Utility might start automatically when POST detects that hardware has been removed or new hardware has been installed in your computer.